 In some cases, people with a diploma and people with a degree may apply for the same job in this field.
 A diploma program takes less time to complete and is a smaller investment than a degree program.
 A diploma could mean less earning potential than a degree.1 A degree requires more coursework and may be seen as a more substantial accomplishment in the eyes of a potential employer.
 UMA students who earn a diploma in this program may choose to continue their education at UMA and upgrade their credential to a degree in this field.

 After you graduate, you’ll be prepared to take the Certified Nursing Assistant (CNA) licensure exam.
 In fact, you’ll be prepared to take three additional certification exams which could provide a wide range of employment opportunities.
 Ultimate Medical Academy has a team in place, ready to help you focus on exam-relevant material and tutor you in areas where you might need extra help.

-Graduates with a diploma or degree for patient care technician and certifications can go on to entry-level positions as a home health aide, nurse aide, nursing assistant, medical aide and other opportunities.
+Professionals in this field may hold a position as patient care technician, home health aide, nurse aide, medical aide and other job titles.
 Working environments include hospitals, nursing homes and urgent care clinics.
 Employment for this career field is projected to grow 21% from 2012 to 2022.2

 Average program length is 11 months (may vary according to individual student).

 Average program length is 18 months (may vary according to individual student).